tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 ### Translating from `group_by()`

-You shouldn't feel pressured to translate existing code using [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) to use `.by` instead. [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) definitely won't ever disappear, and is not currently being superseded.
+You shouldn't feel pressured to translate existing code using [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) to use `.by` instead. [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) won't ever disappear, and is not currently being superseded.

 That said, if you do want to start using `.by`, there are a few differences from [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) to be aware of.

 -   `.by` always returns an ungrouped data frame.
-This is one of the main reasons to use `.by`, but is worth keeping in mind if you have existing code that takes advantage of the persistent grouping from [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html).
+This is one of the main reasons to use `.by`, but is worth keeping in mind if you have existing code that takes advantage of persistent grouping from [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html).

 -   `.by` uses tidy-selection. [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html), on the other hand, works more like [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) in that it allows you to create grouping columns on the fly, i.e. `df |> group_by(month = floor_date(date, "month"))`.
 With `.by`, you must create your grouping columns ahead of time.
 An added benefit of `.by`'s usage of tidy-selection is that you can supply an external character vector of grouping variables using `.by = all_of(groups_vec)`.

 -   `.by` doesn't sort grouping keys. [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) always sorts keys in ascending order, which affects the results of verbs like [`summarise()`](https://dplyr.tidyverse.org/reference/summarise.html).

-The last point might seem strange, but consider what would happen if we preferred our transactions data in order by descending year.
+The last point might seem strange, but consider what happens if we preferred our transactions data in order by descending year so that the most recent transactions are at the top.

 <div class="highlight">